thisismypassport/shrinko8/README.md

 * Identifiers are renamed to be as short as possible
 * Tokens are made more consistent, to reduce compression ratio

+There are command line [options](#minify-options) to choose whether to focus more on reducing character count vs compressed size, as well as to only do some of the minification steps.

 ## To minify your p8 cart:

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify`